fltk/fltk/README.CMake.txt

    when the 'install' target is executed, e.g. with `make install'.
 You need to select above options OPTION_BUILD_*_DOCUMENTATION as well.

+OPTION_USE_SYSTEM_LIBDECOR - default OFF
+   This option makes FLTK use package libdecor-0 to draw window titlebars under Wayland.
+It's mainly meant for future use, when that package and its plugins will be part of major Linux distributions.

  2.3  Building under Linux with Unix Makefiles
 -----------------------------------------------